jiatiansun/Mitsuba_clt/index.md

 I will need Mitsuba renderer to conduct my research.
 I already have it installed.
 Preferably, I need to run Mitsuba on Linux where the multi-threading function of Mitsuba works.
 However, because I only have a Mac myself, I need to run Mitsuba on a AWS Linux server, where I can run rendering processes with more parallelism.

+# Updated Proposal
+### What I have Accomplished so far
+• Expanded Mitsuba renderer by perspective projector, orthographic projector, coded perspective camera and orthographic camera.
+• Improve the performance of projectors with importance sampling.
+• Test separation of direct and global components of scenes using high frequency illumination in extended Mitsuba renderer.

+### Meeting My Milestone
+Yes, I have met the milestone I described in my original project proposal.
+The coded perspective and orthographic cameras I implemented met my original milestone of finishing the structured light simulation.
+I am still working on the light transport probing simulation.
+To achieve this, I need to coordinate the projector and the camera so that the camera received lights coming from only certain rows or columns of an all-white perspective projector.
+Surprises

+I need to face some unexpected challenges like finding the best way to read a large c++ project.
+The good thing is that now I find a helpful IDE CLion to achieve this goald.
+Another surprise for me is that I found the testing my project takes a lot more time than what I have expected.
+Sometimes it takes me weeks to actually have one feature of my project fully tested and it is still possible for me to find new bugs after I add new features to the project.

+### Update for 15400 MileStones
+I don’t want to change much to my 15400 Milestone.
+Yet, after doing research this semester, I think it is the best to push back a little some of my milestones since the time I have during a semester is far less than what I have expected.
+Here is the updated milestone:
+15400 MileStones
+- Feb 1st: Start experiment with different library that facilitates calculation of epipolar imaging
+- Feb 15th: Add epipolar imaging feature to Mitsuba, the code should work in some general cases.
+- March 1st：Test my rendering software against different epipolar imaging experiments
+- March 22nd: Add transient imaging feature to Mitsuba, the code should work in some general cases
+- April 5th~ May 2nd:: Test my rendering software against different transient imaging experiments
+- May 3rd: Add speckle imaging feature to Mitsuba, the code should work in some general cases

+### Resources Needed
+Since some of the computation in our rendering process requires a large amount of resources than what I have expected, so I lent an AWS account from my professor to make some computational heavy rendering.
+Also, sometimes I need to buy some meshes to test out my rendering algorithms